Shape optimization for piecewise parameter identification in inverse diffusion problems with a single boundary measurement: Numerical Algorithm and Examples

 \subsection{Numerical tests with a point source}

-We next consider the case of a point source\footnote{Note that this violates our regularity assumption on the source function.}, specifically when $f = \delta(x - x_{0})$, where $x_{0}$ is the position of the point source within $\Omega$.
-The boundary data for optical tomography can be specified as all possible Cauchy pairs along the boundary. \mm{The inverse problem which is considered here is related to fluorescence diffuse optical tomography.}
+We next consider the case of a point source\footnote{Note that this violates our regularity assumption on the source function.}, specifically when $f = \delta(x - x_{0})$, where $x_{0}$ is the position of the point source within $\Omega$. {The inverse problem considered in this setup is related to fluorescence DOT.}

-\fergy{ \begin{remark} While the shape sensitivity analysis in subsection~\ref{sec:shape_sensitivity_analysis} relies on the assumption that $f \in H^{1}(\Omega)$, an assumption violated in the case of point sources and for which the applicability of the derived shape derivative remains unclear, the numerical experiments reported in the following suggest that the method may still exhibit reasonable practical performance. \end{remark} }
+\begin{remark} While the shape sensitivity analysis in subsection~\ref{sec:shape_sensitivity_analysis} relies on the assumption that $f \in H^{1}(\Omega)$, an assumption violated in the case of point sources and for which the applicability of the derived shape derivative remains unclear, the numerical experiments reported in the following suggest that the method may still exhibit reasonable practical performance. \end{remark}

 We set $x_{0} = 0$ and $(\mu_{0}^{\ast}, \mu_{1}^{\ast}) = (1, 1.2)$.
 Without applying \eqref{eq:balancing_principle}, we obtain the results shown in Figure~\ref{fig:point_source_example_3}.
 The leftmost plots correspond to $s = 1$, and the middle plots correspond to $s = 10$.
 As expected, increasing the step-size parameter $s$ accelerates convergence toward the exact solution.
 However, in both cases, the boundary interface approximation is inaccurate.
 We then repeat the experiment with a new initial guess, $\partial\omega^{0} = B_{0.8}$, yielding a highly accurate approximation of the exact solution, as shown in the rightmost plot of Figure~\ref{fig:point_source_example_3}.
 The scheme depends on the initialization, as anticipated.
 By selecting a good initial guess for $\mu$ and $\partial\omega$, an accurate identification of the unknown coefficient and boundary interface can be achieved.